Uncrystallised funds pension lump sums (UFPLS)

 Information requirements

-When someone first takes an UFPLS (or otherwise flexibly accesses their pension, such as taking income under flexi-access drawdown), the scheme administrator has to provide a statement to the member within 31 days.
+When someone first takes an UFPLS (or otherwise flexibly accesses their pension, such as taking income under flexi-access drawdown), the scheme administrator must provide a statement to the member within 31 days.

-The member then has to notify any other money purchase or hybrid schemes that they're an active member of within 91 days of receiving their statement, so that they're also aware that the MPAA applies.
+The member then must notify any other money purchase or hybrid schemes that they're an active member of within 91 days of receiving their statement, so that they're also aware that the MPAA applies.

 Useful information: